sugarbuzzdesigns/sallfest/plugins/widget-importer-exporter/readme.txt

 == Description ==

-Widget Importer & Exporter is useful for moving widgets from one WordPress site to another, backing up widgets and for theme developers to provide users with sample widgets.
+Widget Importer & Exporter is useful for moving widgets from one WordPress site to another, backing up widgets and for theme developers to give users sample widgets.
+See the [details](https://churchthemes.com/plugins/widget-importer-exporter/) on churchthemes.com.

 = Importing =

-Importing is a matter of uploading an export file created by the plugin.
-The results of an import are shown in a nicely formatted table with an explanation of what happened with each sidebar and widget.
+Importing is done by uploading an export file created by the plugin.
+The results of an import are shown in a nicely formatted table with an explanation of what happened with each widget area and widget.

-Importation takes into consideration sidebars not existing in the current theme (widgets imported as *Inactive*), widgets that already exist in the same sidebar (widgets not duplicated) and widgets that are not supported by the site (widgets not imported).
+Importation takes into consideration widget areas not existing in the current theme (widgets imported as *Inactive*), widgets that already exist in the same widget area (widgets not duplicated) and widgets that are not supported by the site (widgets not imported).

 = Exporting =